daveworth/not-so-secret-sauce/topics/security-audit-process.md

   * Address each phase of the audit above

   * Address non-security issues noticed during the review.
-This phase is fairly similar to the Highgroove [code-review process](http://not-so-secret-sauce.highgroove.com/topics/code-reviews-howto.html)
+This phase is fairly similar to our [code-review process](http://not-so-secret-sauce.highgroove.com/topics/code-reviews-howto.html)

 * Any bugs discovered in any audit tool or libraries discovered during the audit, are reported to the authors and sometimes patched.
-Highgroove takes its responsibility to open-source very seriously and we work to improve the tools we use when we can.
+We also take our responsibility to open-source very seriously and we work to improve the tools we use when we can.
 This work is not done on client time but rather as part of our internal work to contribute back to the community.